henry-hsieh/riscv-asm-vim/README.md

 If the options are defined (set to any value), the plugin will ignore all ISA settings and highlight all instructions and registers.

 If vector extension is enabled, you could use `let g:riscv_asm_v_eew` to setup suitable EEW value.
 It will be set to 64 by default.

+## Other VIM plugins

+### Tagbar
+[Tagbar](https://github.com/preservim/tagbar) is a Vim plugin that provides an easy way to browse the tags of the current file and get an overview of its structure.
+Follow steps in [Tagbar Wiki](https://github.com/preservim/tagbar/wiki#risc-v-asm) to apply it.